Teaching High and Low Sounds – A Kindergarten Music Assessment

 Use Storybooks to Teach High and Low

-There are several good storybooks to teach high-low.
+There are several great storybooks for teaching high and low sounds.
 My favorite is Up, Up, Down by Robert Munsch.
-(There is a YouTube video of the author reading, but he does not follow the words with the pitch and inflection of his voice.)
+(While there’s a YouTube video of the author reading it, he doesn’t match the pitch and inflection of his voice to the text so I don’t recommend the video.)

-As you read, accentuate the pitches moving your voice upward more each time you say “up, up, up, up” and moving your voice downward each time you say “down, down, down.”
+As you read, emphasize the pitches by raising your voice more each time you say “up, up, up, up” and lowering it each time you say “down, down, down.”
 Use your free hand to trace the high and low contours in the air.

 Students should automatically begin to join in on the repetitive sections.
-If they don’t, prompt them to join you and help tell the story.
+If they don’t, prompt them to help tell the story.

 I always read this book at least twice.
-The kids LOVE it and it is such a fun way to reinforce the concept of high and low pitches.
+The kids LOVE it and it’s such a fun way to reinforce the concept of high and low pitches.

 Drawing Assessment Idea

-Consider having students draw a picture of animals that make high-pitched sounds and animals that make low-pitched sounds.
-Instruct students to fold their paper in half to create a high section and a low section.
-They should draw the high-pitched animals on the top of their paper and animals that make low-pitched sounds on the bottom half of the page.
+Have students draw pictures of animals that make high-pitched sounds and those that make low-pitched sounds.
+Instruct them to fold their paper in half to create a high section and a low section.
+They should draw high-pitched animals on the top half of the paper and low-pitched animals on the bottom half.

 Movement Activities to Assess High-Low

-After students have had many opportunities to practice high-low in different ways, it’s time to assess.
-Try this fun movement activity I call “Tortoises & Ballet Dancers.”
+After students have had plenty of practice with high and low sounds, it’s time to assess.
+Try this engaging movement activity I call “Tortoises and Ballet Dancers.”

-Play simple melodic patterns using only the black notes of the piano (pentatonic scale).
-When you play low, students should crawl low like a tortoise.
-When you play high, students should move on their tiptoes with hands over their heads.
+Play simple melodic patterns using only the black keys of the piano (pentatonic scale).
+When you play low notes, students should crawl low like a tortoise.
+When you play high notes, they should move on their tiptoes with their hands raised above their heads.

-The first time you play this game, do it just for fun and just for practice.
-I never grade this activity as an assessment the first time.
-Even when I am recording grades, the activity feels no different for students.
-To them, it’s still just a fun game.
+The first time you play this game, do it for fun and practice only.
+I never grade this activity during its initial run.
+Even when I do record grades, the activity feels the same to students—it remains just a fun game.
 See the activity in the video below.

-These sweet kindergarten students loved learning and I enjoyed teaching them high-low concepts.
-Music assessment and learning should be fun and authentic.
+These sweet kindergarten students loved learning, and I enjoyed teaching them high-low concepts.
+Music assessment and learning should always be fun and authentic.

 Enjoy these cute Tortoises and Ballet Dancers!